About Us

 We are proud to be a Disability Confident Committed Employer, and we believe in creating an inclusive and supportive workplace for everyone.
 We welcome applications from individuals of all backgrounds and are committed to providing equal opportunities for all.

-Working Hours: Part Time, 30 hours per week
+Working Hours: Full Time, 37 hours contract.

-Fixed Term Contract until 31st March 2026
+Fixed Term Contract: 31st March 2027

 Hybrid and flexible working arrangements will be considered

-Submit your CV to [email protected]
+Submit your application to [email protected]

 About This Role